The Customer Experience (CX) approach suggests a subtle mindshift which can effect cultural change and radically enhance profitability.

 It seems obvious.
 Customers buy something from you and then they’re either happy or not, right?

 And you can measure that customer satisfaction across each touchpoint.

 You can then set objective service standards which, in turn, help ensure the optimal customer experience.

 Yet you probably also understand that Customer Experience (CX) is a paradox.

-We think of purchasing as a series of discrete steps.
+We think of purchasing as a series of discreet steps.
 But it’s a dynamic process, cross-cut with ‘real events’ in the customer’s life.